clarkcb/xsearch/README.md

   influence the transition.

 * [Node.js](http://nodejs.org/) -
-  A platform for running Javascript "in the wild," I think node.js is pretty neat, and quite a bit faster than I expected it to be, even when not going "fully async" (which I currently am not).
-Node.js and AJAX have helped me hate Javascript less.
+  A platform for running JavaScript "in the wild," I think Node.js is pretty neat, and quite a bit faster than I expected it to be, even while not going "fully async" (which I currently have not).
+Node.js and AJAX have helped me hate JavaScript less.
 Also, npm seems like a good package manager.
 In theory I also like the idea that a developer can use one language for front-end and back-end development of web apps.
-Still, Javascript just isn't that compelling of a language in my opinion.
-I will withhold final judgement until I have rewritten the node version with async/non-blocking calls.
+Still, JavaScript just isn't that compelling of a language in my opinion.
+It's very quirky in places (e.g. some strange math behaviors) and it is missing some things that I consider standard (e.g. a method for getting sprintf-like functionality).
+Sure, you can add what you need through prototyping, but that feels a little like reinventing the wheel.
+I do want to do more work with async/non-blocking calls, though.

 * [PHP](http://php.net/) [1] - I have a fair amount of web dev experience with PHP, but had never done any non-web/CLI work in it, and I had also never worked with PHP 5 classes.
 Also, I wanted to see how fast I could put a PHP version together.
 The experience was actually not too painful.
-PHP is not my favorite language for sure, but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first- class functions and some functional-style functions (array_filter, array_map, etc.).
+PHP is not my favorite language for sure, and I'm not sure I like how namespaces are implemented in it, but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first-class functions and some functional-style functions (array_filter, array_map, etc.).
 I got a basic working version (everything except linesafterto/until and archive file searching) done in a little over a day.

 * [Python](https://www.python.org/) -
   This was my 2nd go-to scripting language (after Perl), and the first language that I wrote this tool in.
 I'm a fan of Python.
-Python code is naturally very clean/readable, it has a good standard library, and it's super fast to develop in.
+I find Python code to be naturally very clean/readable, it has a good standard library, and it's super fast to develop in.
 That makes it a great language for writing utilities that go beyond shell scripting requirements, and it's also great for prototyping.
   Python does have some limited but nice functional capabilities too, such as lambdas and for-comprehensions.
-I find it and Ruby to be very similar, with pluses and minuses on both sides (more on that below), but suffice it to say that I would probably pick Python over Ruby, mostly because I have more experience in it and prefer some of its syntax, but not because I think it's superior.
+I find it and Ruby to be very similar, with pluses and minuses on both sides (more on that below), but suffice it to say that I would probably pick Python over Ruby, not because I think it's superior, but because I have more experience in it and prefer some of its syntax.

 * [Ruby](https://www.ruby-lang.org/) -
-  I first learned some Ruby when I was taking a look at Ruby On Rails (I suspect I'm not the only one).
+  I first learned some Ruby when I was taking a look at Ruby On Rails.
 I was already a regular Python user, so a lot of my reactions to it were comparitive in nature.
 Mostly what I found is that it is a nice language that is quite similar to Python in a lot of respects, with the obvious superficial syntactic differences and different libraries but also with some relative strengths and weaknesses.
 On the strengths side, Ruby is a pure OO language, whereas Python is not.
 I haven't found that to be an issue in Python development, but if I had come from Ruby first I might.
 Also, Ruby's functional capabilities seem to be slightly more robust than Python's.
 Its code blocks seem to be more flexible than Python's lambdas, and libraries with higher-order function handling seem to be more prevalent.
 As far as relative weaknesses, Ruby's Unicode support is weaker than Python's (last I checked), which isn't a big deal for most people but it's an important consideration for me.
 In terms of personal preference, I prefer Python's indentation-based nesting over the need to use the "end" token to close nested blocks in Ruby.

 * [Scala](http://www.scala-lang.org/) -
-  I had been a Java and C# developer before getting a job in Scala, and although there was a learning curve, I found the transition to Scala to be fairly painless overall.
-I was able to start with a more Java-like style (OO + imperative), but then I could slowly migrate to a more functional style as I started to understand it better.
+  I had been a Java and C# developer before getting a job in Scala, and although there was a learning curve, I found the transition to Scala to be fairly smooth overall.
+I was able to start with a more Java-like style (OO + imperative), but then I could slowly migrate to a more functional style as I started to understand it and appreciate it more.
 This is how the language was designed - allow imperative but encourage functional - and in my opinion it makes Scala the natural successor to the JVM throne after Java.
 The tipping point will be when enough developers have understood the benefits of functional programming that the larger industry starts to push for a shift to those languages.

 As far as what my ideal language looks like, here's my list of optimal features: